Cloud Vulnerability DB

 A community-led vulnerabilities database

-Pillow, a Python imaging library, contains a heap buffer overflow vulnerability (CVE-2025-48379) in versions 11.2.0 to before 11.3.0.
-The vulnerability occurs when writing a sufficiently large (>64k encoded with default settings) image in the DDS format due to writing into a buffer without checking for available space.
-This vulnerability was discovered and patched in version 11.3.0, affecting users who save untrusted data as a compressed DDS image (GitHub Advisory).
+CVE-2025-48379 affects Pillow, a Python imaging library, in versions 11.2.0 to before 11.3.0.
+The vulnerability was discovered in June 2025 and patched in version 11.3.0, released on July 1, 2025.
+The issue involves a heap buffer overflow vulnerability when writing sufficiently large images (>64KB when encoded with default settings) in the DDS format, due to writing into a buffer without checking for available space (GitHub Advisory, NVD).

 The vulnerability is classified as a heap-based buffer overflow (CWE-122) with a CVSS v3.1 base score of 7.1 (High).
-The attack vector is Local (AV:L), with Low attack complexity (AC:L), requiring Low privileges (PR:L), and No user interaction (UI:N).
-The scope is Unchanged (S:U), with No impact on confidentiality (C:N), but High impact on both integrity (I:H) and availability (A:H) (GitHub Advisory).
+The attack vector is local (AV:L), with low attack complexity (AC:L), requiring low privileges (PR:L), and no user interaction (UI:N).
+The scope is unchanged (S:U), with no impact on confidentiality (C:N) but high impact on integrity and availability (I:H, A:H).
+The issue specifically occurs in the BCn encoding process when writing compressed DDS images, where the code writes into a buffer without proper space verification (GitHub Advisory).

 The vulnerability has been patched in Pillow version 11.3.0.
-Users are advised to upgrade to this version or later to address the security issue.
-The fix involves implementing proper buffer space checking before writing compressed DDS images (GitHub Release).
+Users are advised to upgrade to this version or later to address the issue.
+The fix involves adding proper buffer space verification checks before writing to memory (GitHub Release).

 Source: This report was generated using AI